neilharris123/k8s-metamirror/README.md

 ## Testing

-Deploy a seperate pod with the relevent annotation key(s) and an arbitary value:
+Deploy a seperate pod with the relevent annotation(s):

 ```Bash
 apiVersion: v1